JaminMartin/rex/README.md

 experiment_meta_table ="your_experiment_meta_data_table"
 device_meta_tables = "your_device_meta_table"
 ```
 Both the email service and database backend are optional and not required for regular use.
-Documentaion on how to setup the coresponding clickhousedb server is a work in progress.
+Documentaion on how to setup the coresponding clickhousedb can be found [here](https://github.com/JaminMartin/rex/tree/master/db-support).

 As rex provides either an interactive mode or logging mode, rex also bundles a seperate binary called rex-viewer.
 It is a interative mode only experience.
 It can be used to remotely kill or pause/continue scripts.
 Rex-viewer only accepts one argument which is the ip address and port of the instance currently running rex-cli.
 ```